Arsenal stays top as Man City and Aston Villa apply the pressure and Liverpool resurgence continues

 MANCHESTER, England (AP) — Arsenal resisted a late fightback from Brighton on Saturday to keep hold of first place in the Premier League, but Manchester City and Aston Villa are in hot pursuit.

+It is a three-way fight at the top with just three points separating first and third in the standings.

-City briefly held top spot after a 2-1 win at Nottingham Forest.
-That was until Arsenal beat Brighton by the same score later in the day and returned to the summit with a two-point advantage over Pep Guardiola's team.
+City briefly held top spot after a 2-1 win at Nottingham Forest, but when Arsenal beat Brighton by the same score later in the day, it returned to the summit with a two-point advantage over Pep Guardiola's team.

-Aston Villa is just a point further back in third after extending its remarkable winning run to 11 games in all competitions after a comeback 2-1 victory at Chelsea.
+Villa is just a point further back in third after extending its remarkable winning run to 11 games in all competitions with a comeback 2-1 victory at Chelsea.

+Villa plays Arsenal at the Emirates on Tuesday and a win would see it move level on points with the leader at the turn of the year.

 Arsenal pushed by Brighton

-Another set piece goal and another own goal kept Arsenal at the top of the standings — but it required an outstanding save from David Raya to deny Brighton.
+Another own goal kept Arsenal at the top of the standings — but it required an outstanding save from David Raya to deny Brighton.

-Martin Odegaard gave Mikel Arteta's team a 14th-minute lead with a low shot from the edge of the area.
-And when Brighton's Georginio Rutter headed a wicked Declan Rice corner into his own net seven minutes into the second half, Arsenal was in control.
+Martin Odegaard gave Mikel Arteta's team a 14th-minute lead — and when Brighton's Georginio Rutter headed a wicked Declan Rice corner into his own net seven minutes into the second half, Arsenal was in control.

 But nerves began to spread around the Emirates when Diego Gomez pulled a goal back against the run of play in the 64th.
 Yankuba Minteh then hit a shot that was destined for the top corner until Raya stretched an arm to push it away.